 The name Butter Bridge comes from the tradition of bringing cattle high up into the glen in the summer months for pasture.
-It was the women who tended to the cattle and it was in this remote and picturesque spot the cattle would be milked.
-Butter and cheese would be produced in temporary dwellings.
+The cattle would be milked here and butter and cheese would be produced in temporary dwellings.

 Site: Historic Environment Scotland (HES)

 Type: Bridge (c.1750)

 Listed: Listed Building (Category B)

 Canmore page: https://canmore.org.uk/site/23752/